Reference Entry

 Lexical Querying · querying · order 20

-Blend ranking clauses with strict filters, exclusions, and optional should-logic in one request.
+Blend ranking clauses with strict filters, exclusions, and optional should-logic in one JSON DSL request.

 Relevant APIs